nextsequence/global-deeptech-hackathon-2025/challenges/ai-driven-enzyme-and-protein engineering-for-climatetech/ai-driven-enzyme-and-protein engineering-for-climatetech.md

 ​
 <br>
 <br>
-​What is are biomining available datasets? <br>
+​What are the biomining available datasets? <br>

 <br>
 <br>